 The holders of the (i) Founder Shares, which were issued in a private placement prior to the closing of the Proposed Public Offering, (ii) Private Placement Warrants, which will be issued in a private placement simultaneously with the closing of the Proposed Public Offering and the Class A ordinary shares underlying such Private Placement Warrants and (iii) Private Placement Warrants that may be issued upon conversion of Working Capital Loans will have registration rights to require the Company to register a sale of any of the Company's securities held by them pursuant to a registration rights agreement to be signed prior to or on the effective date of the Proposed Public Offering.
-Pursuant to the registration rights agreement and assuming the underwriters exercise their over-allotment option in full and \$1,500,000 of Working Capital Loans (which amount includes the committed sponsor loans) are converted into Private Placement Warrants, The Company will be obligated to register up to 16,937,500 Class A ordinary shares and 9,750,000 warrants.
-The number of Class A ordinary shares includes (i) 7,187,500 Class A ordinary shares to be issued upon conversion of the Founder Shares, (ii) 8,250,000 Class A ordinary shares underlying the Private Placement Warrants and (iii) 1,500,000 Class A ordinary shares underlying the Private Placement Warrants issued upon conversion of Working Capital Loans.
-The number of warrants includes 8,250,000 Private Placement Warrants and 1,500,000 Private Placement Warrants issued upon conversion of Working Capital Loans.
-The holders of these securities are entitled to make up to three demands, excluding short form demands, that the Company register such securities.
+Pursuant to the registration rights agreement option in full and \$1,500,000 of Working Capital Loans (which amount includes the committed sponsor loans) are converted into Private Placement Warrants, The Company will be obligated to register up to 16,937,500 Class A ordinary shares and 9,750,000 warrants.
+The number of Class A ordinary shares includes (i) 7,187,500 Class A ordinary shares to be issued upon conversion of the Founder Shares, (ii) 8,250,000 Class A ordinary shares underlying the Private Placement Warrants and (iii) 1,500,000 Class A ordinary shares underlying the Private Placement Warrants includes 8,250,000 Private Placement Warrants and 1,500,000 Private Placement Warrants issued upon conversion of Working Capital Loans.
+The number of these securities are entitled to make up to three demands, excluding short form demands, that the Company register such securities.
 In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to the Company's completion of the initial Business Combination.
-The Company will bear the expenses incurred in connection with the filing of any such registration statements.
+The Company will be at the expenses incurred in connection with the filing of any such registration statements.